smittytone/Location/README.md

 ## Release Notes

 - 1.5.3
-    - Ensure exception is thrown when Location is used on a non-WiFi imp
+    - Ensure exception is thrown when Location is used on a non-WiFi imp.
 - 1.5.2
     - Add *setDebug()* method.
 - 1.5.1